palguin/CurrencyTools/README.md

 specify to use the `default.json` file where you can set your purchase price and amount. which would look like `python litecoin.py default`

+specify price and it will return only the current price of the currency which would look like `python litecoin.py price`

 ## *Alias*
 	If you care to make an alias for these scripts I recommend using something like